sudosoph/docs/content/tutorials/developer-workflow/developing-with-the-developer-pop.md

 3. Push your changes: `git push developer-pop`.
 4. If you have syntax errors git will provide feedback.
 You may need to make adjustments and go back to step 1.
 5. Go back to your browser, reload the page, and see what type of optimizations your changes made.

+Congratulations!
+You have successfully set up the section.io Developer PoP!